rickenator/PipeWrench/README.md

-# PipeWrench
+# Sauron's Eye

-A testing tool for evaluating Linux desktop screen capture capabilities, specifically focusing on the xdg-desktop-portal interface and PipeWire-based screen sharing on Linux.
+An IoT based screen capture tool for Linux desktop.
+Formerly called PipeWrench and will continue to be until the grand merge, this integrates into the SauronEye project.
+Sauron, taken from the Tolkein mythos, was a really bad dude and had this magic eye that could see everything his enemies were doing in Middle Earth.
+PipeWrench stemmed from the frustration of PipeWire's xdg-desktop-portal crashing in Ubuntu 24.04, apparently a known issue.

+Well OK that's a bit dramatic, this is a distributed screen capture intended to be a front end to an AI desktop assistant.

 ## Overview

-PipeWrench is a diagnostic utility designed to test screen capture capabilities on Linux using xdg-desktop-portal and PipeWire.
+SauronEye is a diagnostic utility designed to test screen capture capabilities on Linux using xdg-desktop-portal and PipeWire.
 It provides a simple interface to exercise the portal's ScreenCast API and helps diagnose compatibility issues with different implementations.
+Things are in flux with early development, some of the middleware is in the SauronEye repository - python scripts that will probably be moved to the C++ front end in places, and a daemon in others.

-The application attempts to:
+The application attempted to:
 1. Connect to the xdg-desktop-portal service via D-Bus
 2. Create a screen capture session using the ScreenCast interface
 3. Request access to screen content
 4. Provide diagnostic information about the process

-Additionally, PipeWrench includes a fallback mechanism using direct X11 capture when the portal service fails.
+Additionally, SauronEye includes a fallback mechanism using direct X11 capture when the portal service fails.

 ## Sauron Eye - MQTT Integration